kranzuft/nodlim_old/index.md

 -------------------------

 > **NOTE**: This website is in very early stages of development.
 HTML exercises are currently under development, but nothing else has been completed thus far.
-Stay up to date by following [@kranzuft][twit-kranz].
+Stay up to date by following [@kranzuft][twit-nod].

 This website is a tool for you, the programmer, whether you're a student, teacher or hobbyist of computer programming.
 It provides study problems to support learning material, and aims to help consolidate previously learnt ideas.
 Exercises can be found [here][exercises].